tylerFowler/redux-remote-resource/README.md

 =====================
 Flexible Redux middleware for making remote API calls

-*Currently a work in progress, close to being in the initial useable state*

 ## Usage
 This middleware works at two levels: with a top level global configuration, and with an action-by-action interface.
 This allows us to implement interceptors for common things like session expiration or global 404 Not Found pages.